 When determining the value of your home, appraisers consider several factors: They'll look at what sales prices nearby homes have fetched.
 They'll consider whether your home sits in a desirable neighborhood.
 They'll analyze your home's style, condition and size.
 They'll look at any improvements you've made to your home.
 A garage can make your home more attractive to a greater number of buyers.
 Appraisers will note this and will factor your garage into their determination of your residence's current market value.

-How Much Value
+How Much Value Is Added?

 Other Garage Improvements